Heading

 Proverbs 16:9 We can make our plans but the LORD determines our steps.
 (NLT)

-Our group of 25 arrived at YVR Thursday evening, with enthusiasm and excitement only exceeded by the amount of luggage!
+Our group of 25 arrived at YVR with enthusiasm and excitement that was only exceeded by the amount of luggage!
 One piece went missing temporarily, but was soon located, just outside the main doors!
-It was the first time and wasn’t to be the last.
+It was the first time, but wasn’t to be the last.

 Darrin is our Renew Church team lead and Anita is acting as Hungry for Life representative, having recently completed the training.
 She decided to surprise Joven with her presence.
 We were firmly instructed to not include her in any photos that might get posted, so he wouldn’t find out and spoil the surprise.